neces/uno-house-rules/README.md

 ## Out of scope (by design)

 - No login, no cloud sync, no shareable links.
-- No drag-to-reorder rules in v1.
 - Custom selections clear when you close the tab.
-Use PNG / Print to immortalise a rule sheet you love.
+Use PNG/Print to immortalise a rule sheet you love.

-Built with whimsy.
-Long live UNO chaos.
+Long live (organised) UNO chaos.